People

 Dana Gorzelany-Mostak

-Dana Gorzelany-Mostak is a Professor of Music at Georgia College & State University.
+Dana Gorzelany-Mostak is a Professor of Music at Georgia College & State University and Interim Executive Director of the Society for American Music.
 She is the founder of Trax on the Trail, a website and research project that tracks and catalogs the soundscapes of US presidential elections.
 Gorzelany-Mostak has provided her expert opinion for news outlets such as the BBC, Slate, CNN, The Guardian, The Washington Post, Newsweek, New York Times, and Politico.
 Her 2023 book, Tracks on the Trail: Popular Music, Race, and the US Presidency (University of Michigan Press), analyzes the official and unofficial musical activity surrounding 21st-century presidential campaigns.

 S. Andrew Granade